Mexico City is the opener and a high-demand travel market.

 If you are planning around the opener, read the Mexico City host guide, the official ticket safety guide, and the schedule hub.
 Together they answer the core planning questions: where to go, when to go, and how to avoid risky purchases.

-Opening match cost checklist
+Opening match cost checks

 The ticket is only one part of the opening-match budget.
 Before committing, compare: